 Please send all inquiries to David Bergman, Joan Larkin, or UW Press Executive Editor Raphael Kadushin.

-See also the LGBTQ books we publish.
+See also the LGBT books we publish.

 Tales from my Natural Wild Life

 The Last Deployment

 How a Gay, Hammer-Swinging Twentysomething Survived a Year in Iraq